litheblas/nisse/backend/README.md

 1. Navigate to the backend repository with `cd backend` and install all dependencies with `pipenv install --dev`
-1. Configure the environment variables needed by running `cp .env.dev .env` and change the values in the `.env` file (but for development the defaults are probably alright).
+1. Configure the environment variables needed with `cp .env.template .env` and change the values in the `.env` file (but for development the defaults are probably alright).
 1. Create a Django admin user by running